Advanced Financial Planning

 - Know the structure of accounting statements.

-- Forecast balance sheet, profit and loss account.
+- Model balance sheet, cash flow statement and profit and loss account

 - Core Concepts of AccountingFinancial Accounting – Basic Principles.
 Transaction Analysis.
 Income Recognition.
 Accounting for Current Assets.
 Operational Assets.
 Depreciation.
 Short-Term Investments.
 Long-Term Liabilities.
 Shareholders’ Equity.
 Some Tax Issues.
 The Statement of Cash Flows.
 Analysis and Use of Financial Statements.
 Financial Accounting and Project Valuation.
 Managerial Accounting – Core Ideas.
 Cost Behavior.
 Direct and Indirect Costs.
 Indirect Cost Allocation.
 Activity-Based Costing (ABC).
 Relevant Costs.
 Budgets and Responsibility Accounting.
 Accounting and Valuation.